Nonlinear Transport Signatures of Hidden Symmetry Breaking in a Weyl Altermagnet: Results

-\ttl{Nonlinear transport.---} Topological features in the band structure, e.g., band crossings like Weyl points or rings and band anti-crossing, commonly lead to giant quantum geometry (i.e., Berry curvature and quantum metric)~\cite{jiang2025revealing}.
+Topological features in the band structure, e.g., band crossings such as Weyl points or rings and band anti-crossing, commonly lead to giant quantum geometry (i.e., Berry curvature and quantum metric)~\cite{jiang2025revealing}.
 Inspired by the existence of Weyl chains, we study the nonlinear transport as a useful tool to distinguish two competing structures.
-The second-order nonlinear conductivity ($\sigma_{i;jl}$) is described by
+The second-order nonlinear conductivity ($\sigma_{i;jl}$) is described by $j_{i}^{2\omega} = \sigma_{i;jl} E_{j}^{\omega}E_{l}^{\omega}$, where $E_{j}^{\omega}$ is the external ac electric field with frequency $\omega$ and $j_{i}^{2\omega}$ is the induced second-order current with $i,j,l = a,b,c$.
+The nonlinear conductivity is estimated by \cite{Daniel2024},